NextronSystems/asgard-manual/administration/agent.rst

    Full administrative privileges are required for the ASGARD agent and THOR to operate properly.

-In the requests tab, select the agents you want ASGARD to manage and click ``Accept Asset Requests``.
+In the requests tab, select the agents you want to allow on your Management Center to manage and click ``Accept Asset Requests``.
 After that, the endpoint shows up in the assets overview and is now ready to be managed and scanned.

 .. figure:: ../images/mc_accept-asset-request.png
    :alt: Accepting ASGARD Agent Requests

    Accepting ASGARD Agent Requests

-A registered agent will poll to the Management Center at a given interval between 10 seconds and 10 Minutes – depending on the number of connected endpoints (see :ref:`advanced/performance:performance tuning` for details).
+A registered agent will poll the Management Center at a given interval between 10 seconds and 10 Minutes – depending on the number of connected endpoints (see :ref:`advanced/performance:performance tuning` for details).
 If your Management Center has scheduled a task for the endpoint (for example: